 In 2013, he started an after school, elective, non-auditioned fourth and fifth grade choir called The Quarter Notes.
 Open to any student who wants to join regardless of ability, The Quarter Notes have grown in number and stature every year.
 Their current roster features 120 students, comprised of over 65% of all fourth grade students and over 55% of all fifth grade students.
 In 2017, they were recognized by Charlotte Concerts as one of the 13 best ensembles in Charlotte-Mecklenburg Schools across all grade levels and invited to perform at the inaugural “Musical Showcase” at the Blumenthal.
 On the strength of that performance, they were invited by Carolina Voices to perform for the 63rd annual Singing Christmas Tree in December 2017.
 Once again, in 2019, the Quarter Notes were named one of the best in CMS and invited to perform at the third annual "Musical Showcase" at the Blumenthal.

 Kevin has been performing solo acoustic shows in the greater Charlotte area for the past 13 years.
-Two years ago, he founded the duo “TwentyThreeOverFour,” which released their first album in October of 2017.
-He continues to play regularly and tour with his band "Water From Fire" when his teaching schedule allows.
+Two years ago, he founded the group "Water From Fire,” which released their self-titled EP in April 2020.
+He performs and tours with the group when his teaching schedule allows.
 He is also a worship leader at his church.
-This wealth of performance experience lends legitimacy to his teaching and makes his classroom a literal workshop for students on how to apply the musical concepts and skills he teaches them.
+This wealth of stage experience lends legitimacy to his teaching and makes his classroom a literal workshop for students on how to apply the musical concepts and skills he teaches them.